a-little-bear/207-Drawing-App/README.md

   - This tool allows you to erase drawn items on the canvas.
   - Usage:
     - Hold down the left mouse button and drag your cursor around the canvas.
-- Export to PNG - E
+- Export to PNG - S
   - This tool will export the current canvas image to a PNG file.
   - Usage:
     - Navigate to a folder in which to store the canvas along with your desired filename.